German Rights Sold at Auction for Annukka Salama’s Queer YA Hockey Romance

 Jenni Multisilta

 Jenni Multisilta is a Master of Economics and a writer.
-Multisilta’s previous works include psychological thrillers, but a love of Christmas has inspired her to write about Christmas romance.
+Multisilta's works include the YA thriller series @buriedpodies, feel-good romance novels, and psychological thrillers.

 In addition to writing, she is a former national-level competitive athlete who teaches aerial acrobatics and pole dancing, as well as yoga.
 In her free time, Multisilta hangs upside down here and there, for the world looks more interesting from different perspectives.